by Dr. C.H. Weaver M.D. Medical Editor updated 6/2021

 When prostate cancer shows signs of returning after primary treatment with prostatectomy, decisions about additional treatment depend in part on whether or not the cancer has metastasized (spread) to other parts of the body.
 Cancer that is appears confined to the area of the prostate may be treated with radiation therapy with or without androgen deprivation therapy (ADT)

-If the cancer is thought to have spread to other locations in the body systemic treatment with ADT is the primary approach and may be used with or without radiation therapy.
+If the cancer is thought to have spread to other locations in the body systemic treatment with ADT is the primary approach and may be used without radiation therapy.
 ADT slows or stops cancer growth by reducing levels of male hormones such as testosterone.
 Recurrent prostate cancer usually can be controlled with ADT for a period of time, often several years.
 Eventually, however, most prostate cancers continue growing despite the hormone therapy.
 Chemotherapy is also being increasingly used in men with prostate cancer that has recurred in areas distant from the prostate because it has been demonstrated to improve survival.1

 Recurrent Prostate Cancer After Radiation Therapy